Work by Eppchez!

 A Baltimore art gallery "discovers" an isolated self-taught sculptor living in a secluded forest clearing. semi-magical world where their trauma lives in their sculptures, that are brought to life by the ghost of their twin brother. when a

-Topsy Pendejo is chaffing at the bits inventing a theory of sexiness that is not about gender.
+Topsy Pendejo is chaffing at the bits, inventing a theory of sexiness that is not about gender.
 Between burlesque, drag, boylesque, and lounge crooning there must be something else.
-I'm imagining a form where my glitter-phobic feral troll soul can really let fly, where my enthusiasm for designing prosthetic parts joins with movement and song parody to surprise audiences with their own preferences.
+I'm imagining a form where my glitter-phobic feral troll soul can really let fly, where my enthusiasm for designing whimsical prosthetic parts joins with movement and song parody.
+Audiences may surprise themselves!

 I have a slew of new songs.
 Haunting, weird, hard and heartfelt music, ready to play at your venue or house show.
 This track is a live recording of that bergeoning sound.